dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0501.md

 Computational thinking is being constantly challenged to grow and deal with these contemporary problems.

-3 Wilkes, in Metropolis, Howlett, and Rota (1980).

-4 Wirth (2008).

-5 Dijkstra (1980).

-6 Saltzer and Schroeder (1975).

-7 Alexander (1979).

-8 Gamma et al. (1994).

-9 Lampson (1983).

-10 The levels principle was first used by Edsger Dijkstra in 1968 to organize the software of an operating system.
-It facilitated a correctness proof of the system because each level depended only on its components and the correctness of the lower levels, but not the higher levels.
-The discipline of designing a system as levels leads to much smaller and more easily verified systems.

 ## References and Further Reading

 Alexander, Christopher.
 (1979).
 The Timeless Way of Building.
 Oxford University Press.